Indigenous people who use community clinics in Toronto have an average age of death of 37.

-This shocking finding was made in a new report published by two physicians and a clinical psychologist entitled: “Early deaths among members of Toronto’s Aboriginal community.”
-Dr. Chandrakant Shah, Dr. Rajbir Klair, and Dr. Allison Reeves studied the ages of death for 109 urban indigenous people who accessed four GTA health and social service centres.
+This depressing finding comes from a new report published by two physicians and a clinical psychologist entitled: “Early Deaths Among Members of Toronto’s Aboriginal Community.”
+Dr. Chandrakant Shah, Dr. Rajbir Klair, and Dr. Allison Reeves studied the ages of death for 109 urban indigenous people who accessed four GTA health and social service centers.
 They also investigated the earlier life experiences of 20 of the deceased.
 What they heard led them to conclude there is a common root cause behind many of the early deaths.

 Dr. Shah has thought a lot about colonization.
 Since coming to Canada from India in 1965, he has devoted much of his career to working with indigenous peoples.
 Reflecting on his birth country’s history, he conceded that many in his generation saw the British as superior.
 “We still had a colonized mind,” he says.
 “But my children… Their minds are free.
 They think they can do anything.”

 Witnessing that transformation might be why today you can find an “Idle No More” poster on the door to his office at Anishnawbe Health Toronto.
 AHT, located in a brick building at Queen and Sherbourne, is one of the four GTA sites in the report.
 It is funded by the Province of Ontario.

 Dr. Shah describes the mechanism by which colonial policies result in early deaths as a “delayed Tsunami effect.
 The effects are slow, but big,” he told me.
 Residential schools and other similarly damaging policies cause trauma in individuals, which often leads to lives marred by high-risk behaviors like violence and substance abuse.
 Those high-risk behaviors in turn lead to early deaths.